chethanpolanki/001-summer-2024/readme.md

 # IPWT Course

-This repository contains all the materials and notes related to the IPWT (Internet Programming with Tools) course.
-Below is a detailed list of contents organized into various sections for easy navigation.
+This repository contains all the materials and notes related to the IPWT (Internet Programming Web Technologies) course.
+Below is a detailed list of contents organized into various folders in this repo for easy navigation.

 ## List of Contents